 - Keloids are not harmful but can lead to appearance concerns for people who are self-conscious about having scars.

-- Keloids can end up covering a MUCH LARGER AREA than the original wound or surgical incision.
+- They can end up covering a MUCH LARGER AREA than the original wound or surgical incision.

-- Keloids can be found on any part of the body but seem most noticeable on visible areas such as your cheeks, ears, shoulders or chest area.
+- Keloids can develop on any part of the body.
+However, they are most noticeable on visible areas such as your cheeks, ears, shoulders or chest area.

-- Individuals with darker skin are believed to be more prone to keloid scar development than those with less pigment in their skin.
+- The belief is that individuals with darker skin are more prone to keloid scar development than those with less pigment in their skin.

 If you want to have breast implants and are concerned about your potential for developing keloid scars at the incision points, ask Dr Patrick Briggs about Transaxillary Breast Augmentation options (armpit incisions for breast augmentation and implant placement).